ruishanteo/cheatsheets/notes/cs2106/cs2106-notes.md

     -   init process becomes "pseudo" parent of child processes
     -   Child termination sends signal to init, which utilizes wait() to cleanup
 -   Child process terminates before parent but parent did not call wait:
-    -   Child process become a zombie process q Can fill up process table
+    -   Child process become a zombie process
+    -   Can fill up process table
     -   May need a reboot to clear the table on older Unix implementations

 ### Unix System Calls